National Assembly (France): Procedure

 The agenda of the National Assembly is mostly decided by the Government, although the Assembly can also enforce its own agenda.
 Indeed, article 48 of the Constitution guarantees at least a monthly session decided by the Assembly.

 Law proposal

 A law proposal is a document divided into three distinct parts: a title, an exposé des motifs and a dispositif.
-The exposé des motifs describes the arguments in favour of a modification of a given law or new measurements that are proposed.
-The dispositif is the normative part, which is developed within articles.
+The exposé des motifs is similar to a preamble and describes the objectives of the legislation The dispositif is the legislation as such, containing articles which contain the bill's content.

-A proposal for a law can originate from the Government (projet de loi) or a Member of Parliament (proposition de loi).
+A proposal for a law can originate from the Government (projet de loi) or a member of Parliament (proposition de loi).
 Certain laws must come from the Government, including financial regulations.
 The law proposals may pass through the National Assembly and Senate in an indifferent order, except for financial laws which must go through the Assembly first, or territorial organisational laws or laws for French citizens living in foreign countries, which must first pass through the Senate.